ethereum-optimism/optimism/components/rollup_node/README.md

 The batch submitter takes the pending blocks which have been inserted into the sequencer's L2 state by the block producer, and sends corresponding transactions in batches to L1.

-The batch submitter encodes these transactions based on the rules of [block generation][block-gen], effectively as the reverse of the process carried out by the rollup driver.
+The batch submitter encodes these transactions based on the rules of [block derivation][block-derivation], effectively as the reverse of the process carried out by the rollup driver.
 As a result:
 - Blocks previously inserted by the Block Producer into the Sequencer's EE will now appear in L1 Verifiers' EEs.
 - Blocks marked as sequencer-confirmed in both the Sequencer and in Replicating verifiers will now be marked as L1-confirmed.

 [execution-spec]: https://github.com/ethereum/execution-specs
 [execution-engine-rpc]: https://hackmd.io/@n0ble/consensus_api_design_space
-[block-gen]: ./components/rollup_node/block_gen.md
+[block-derivation]: ./components/rollup_node/block_derivation.md
 [exec-engine]: ./exec_engine.md
 [rollup-driver]: ./consensus_layer.md
 [sequencer-replicator]: ./sequencer_replicator.md